On the canonical bundle formula in positive characteristic: Abstract

 \section{Abstract}

 Let $f \colon X \rightarrow Z$ be a fibration from a normal projective variety $X$ of dimension $n$ onto a normal curve $Z$ over a perfect field of characteristic $p>2$.
-Let $(X, B)$ be a log canonical pair such that the induced pair on the general fibre is log canonical.
-Assuming the LMMP and the existence of log resolutions in dimension $\leq n$, we prove that, up to a birational map $Y \dashrightarrow X$, the moduli part is nef.
-As a corollary, we prove nefness of the moduli part in the $f$-trivial case, i.e.\ when $K_X+B \sim_{\Q} f^*L_Z$ for some $\Q$-Cartier $\Q$-divisor $L_Z$ on $Z$.
-In particular, consider a log canonical pair $(X, B)$ of dimension $3$ over a perfect field of characteristic $p>5$ such that the induced pair on the general fibre is log canonical.
-Then, we conclude that the canonical bundle formula holds.
+Let $(X, B)$ be a dlt pair such that the induced pair on a general fibre is log canonical.
+Assuming the LMMP and the existence of log resolutions in dimension $\leq n$, we prove that, when $K_X+B$ is $f$-nef, the moduli part is nef up to a birational map $Y \dashrightarrow X$.
+As a corollary, we prove positivity of the moduli part in the $K$-trivial case, i.e.\ when $K_X+B \sim_{\Q} f^*L$ for some $\Q$-Cartier $\Q$-divisor $L$ on $Z$.
+In particular, consider a dlt pair $(X, B)$ of dimension $3$ over an algebraically closed field of characteristic $p>5$ such that the induced pair on a general fibre is log canonical, then the canonical bundle formula holds unconditionally.